 Relational table personalization with OrderBy clause

-The OrderBy clause allows you to control the display order of records returned by the relational table query.
+The OrderBy clause lets you control the display order of records returned by the relational table query.
+This gives order to the records returned and places emphasis on the ones you deem more important.
 For example, if you pulled the recipient's last purchases into the template, you could state that you want them to be sorted by the "Purchase Date" field.
 Otherwise, records would be returned in the order that they appear in the relational table.
-This gives more structure and order to the records returned.
-It also places emphasis on the records you deem more important (as evidenced by the next parameter).
 Insert asc after your OrderBy field to sort in ascending order or desc after your OrderBy field to sort in descending order.
 You can use multiple OrderBy fields as long as they're separated by a comma.

 SMS message draft: